Pi4J/pi4j-example-devices/README.md

 Note: This repository has a tag identifying the code level that works with 2.4.0-SNAPSHOT.
 Commits newer than this tag are migrations to the 2.6.0-SNAPSHOT.
-These commits may contain  code using providers and/or Pi4J-V2 interfaces not available in prior SNAPSHOTs.
+These commits may contain  code using providers and/or Pi4J-V2 interfaces not available in prior SNAPSHOTs..
 ```
 The following lists the currently supported devices within this project: